-This unique ice cream with its delicate flavor of violets is a good conversation starter, and it's bound to please any discriminating ice cream lover and bring rave reviews.
+This unique homemade ice cream with its delicate flavor of violets is a good conversation starter, and it's bound to please any discriminating ice cream lover and bring rave reviews.

 You'll discover there's nothing like original ice creams made from all-natural ingredients.
 Imagine.
 A frozen treat that's both healthy AND amazingly delicious.
 You CAN have it all!

 Make sure the edible violet blossoms are washed and 100% organically grown without the use of pesticides or chemical fertilizers.

 1 quart cream, 1/3 cup Creme Yvette Cordial, 3/4 cup sugar, 1 small bunch violets, few grains salt, violet food coloring.
 Mix first four ingredients.

 Remove stems from violets, and pound violets in a mortar until well macerated, then strain through cheese-cloth.
 Add extract to first mixture; color, freeze, and mold.

 Serve garnished with fresh or candied violets; the light purple cultivated violets should be used and the result will be most gratifying.

 A tiny amount of violet syrup or extract can be used should violets not be available and in season.

 Creme Yvette is a vintage French liqueur introduced about 1890, later re-introduced in 2009 by Charles Jacquin et Cie, after a discontinuation.